Legacy-Edition-Minigames/Website/_posts/blog/2023-5-31-where-has-lem-been.markdown

 image: /assets/blog/introducing-blog.png
 permalink: /blog/where-has-lem-been
 type: blog
+preview-text: |
+  Around a month and a half ago (as of writing this post), Legacy Edition Minigames suddenly went into a hiatus, what happened?
 main-text: |
   ### Around a month and a half ago (as of writing this post), Legacy Edition Minigames suddenly went into a hiatus, what happened?